nim-lang/website/jekyll/_posts/2019-01-09-nim-in-2018-a-short-recap.md

 With more than 1300 commits since the previous version, it was the biggest release of Nim so far.

 It introduced [`strformat` module](https://nim-lang.org/docs/strformat.html) with `fmt` and `&` operators for formatted string literals, the ability to have testable documentation examples with `runnableExamples`, and numerous `async` improvements.
-The new TLSF algorithm has been implemented to reduce memory fragmentation, which made `alloc` and `dealloc` O(1) operations.
+The TLSF algorithm has been implemented to reduce memory fragmentation, which made `alloc` and `dealloc` O(1) operations.

 ## Partnership with Status.im